-It's Monday morning and the work week has begun again.
-After a cup of coffee, it's really time to get started.
-A new collection of LED work lights has just arrived and you can't wait to get started.
-After the lights are mounted on the vehicle, it's time to test the lights!
+It is Monday morning and the working week has started again.
+After a cup of coffee, it is time to start.
+A new collection has just been LED work lights arrived and you can't wait to get started.
+After the lights have been mounted on the vehicle, it is time to test the lights!
 When you turn the lights on, the radio starts to interfere.
 What?
 Not now!
 When this situation occurs you will probably curse the radio.
 Often the first thought is that the radio is interfering due to poor reception or range, but it is also possible that the radio is interfering due to turning on the lights.
-In this case, the collection of work lights does not have the proper EMC interference.
+In this case, the collection of working lights is not equipped with the right EMC disruption.
+Does your car radio interfere while driving?
+Read on to find out how you can solve this.

 How is it that the radio interferes when the lights are turned on?

-Furthermore, it is also possible that the LED lights are interfering with the radio through the wiring.
-It is possible that the interfering signals are picked up directly through the wiring.
-Once the cause of the electromagnetic interference has been determined, the solution is often found quickly.
-Consider, for example, better shielding of cabling, systems and cable sizes.
+It is also possible that the LED lights interfere with the radio through the wiring.
+Possibly the interference signals are picked up directly through the wiring.
+When the cause of the electromagnetic interference is established, the solution is often found quickly.
+Examples are better shielding of cabling, systems and cable sizes.
+When these disturbances are resolved, the radio will no longer disturb when turning on the lights.

 WF-8082: contains the best EMC disruption today!